dadrus/jpa-unit/README.md

 ## Database integration

-Depending on the used database, you will have to add a dependency for a database specific JPA-Unit plugin (see corresponding sections below).
+Depending on the used database, you will have to add a dependency for a database specific JPA-Unit plugin.

 ### SQL Databases